DusterTheFirst/dusterthefirst/README.md

 [https://dusterthefirst.com](https://dusterthefirst.com) \
 [https://github.com/dusterthefirst](https://github.com/dusterthefirst)

-I am a College Freshman @ TU/e who loves to program and work on hobby electronics in my free time.
+I am a College Student @ TU/e who loves to program and work on hobby electronics in my free time.
 I have recently gotten into active stabilization of model rocketry and keep a (somewhat up to date) devlog on my website [rocketry.dusterthefirst.com][rocketry].
 I am an absolute fanatic for [rust], [react], [typescript], and the new